Ara0n/pyscandl/README.md

 - the dependencies in `requirements.txt`
 - `nodejs` for `fanfox` and `cfscrape`

-It is developed on a Debian 10 Buster computer so it is verified for Debian 10 and should work at least for the older debians and the debian-likes, provided that you have the dependencies listed up above.
+It is developed on a Debian testing (currently Bullseye) computer so it is verified for Debian and should work at least for the older debians and the debian-likes, provided that you have the dependencies listed up above.
-As for other linux distribution, windows and MacOSX I haven't tested the compatibility (windows will be tested later down the run) but it may work if you have all the dependencies.
+As for other linux distribution, windows and MacOSX I haven't tested the compatibility *(windows may be tested later down the run)* but it should work if you have all the dependencies.

 ## command line interface
 *might be only `python` for windows*